jdmonin/JSettlers2/README.txt

 the following command:

   java -jar JSettlers.jar localhost 8880

+You can instead double-click the JAR file to launch the client, and then click "connect to server".
+Use the command line if you want to see the message traffic and debug output.

 In the player client window, enter "debug" in the Nickname field and create a new game.